emily-elizabeth/WindowsNotification_OXT/README.md

 ## Installation

-1. Copy `WindowsNotification.lcb` into your project and compile it using the LiveCode Extension Builder, or install the pre-built `.lce` file via the Extension Manager.
-2. Copy the `PostWindowsNotification` handler from `WindowsNotification.livecodescript` into your **main stack script**.
-This is required — the LCB extension dispatches to this handler to perform the actual notification.
+Copy the contents of `WindowsNotification.livecodescript` into your **main stack script** or a **backscript**.
+That is all that is required — there is no extension to install or compile.

 ---